ncsa/ncsa_system_documentation/docs/source/common/slurm.rst

 Accessing the Compute Nodes
 -------------------------------

-Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
+Use Slurm commands to run batch jobs or for interactive access to compute nodes.
 See the `Slurm Quick Start User Guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
-A summary guide to Slurm commands is also available for download: :download:`Slurm Command Summary <images/slurm/slurm_summary.pdf>`
+A summary guide to Slurm commands is also available for download: :download:`Slurm Command Summary <images/slurm/slurm_summary.pdf>`.

-Batch scripts (sbatch) or Interactive (srun , salloc), which is right for you?
+Batch scripts (sbatch) or Interactive (srun, salloc), which is right for you?

 - :ref:`sbatch`: Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
   Sample Slurm batch job scripts are provided in the :ref:`examples` section.
-  For mixed resource heterogeneous jobs see the `Slurm heterogeneous jobs documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.
+  For mixed resource heterogeneous jobs, see the `Slurm heterogeneous jobs documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.
   Slurm also supports job arrays for easy management of a set of similar jobs, see the `Slurm job arrays documentation <https://slurm.schedmd.com/job_array.html>`_.

-- :ref:`srun`: For interactive use of a compute node, ``srun`` will run a single command through Slurm on a compute node. ``srun`` blocks, it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete.
+- :ref:`srun`: For interactive use of a compute node, ``srun`` will run a single command through Slurm on a compute node. ``srun`` blocks, which means that it will wait until Slurm has scheduled compute resources, and when it returns, the job is complete.

 - :ref:`salloc`: Also interactive, use ``salloc`` when you want to reserve compute resources for a period of time and interact with them using multiple commands.
 Each command you type after your salloc session begins will run on the login node if it is just a normal command, or on your reserved compute resources if prefixed with ``srun``.
 Type **exit** when finished with an salloc allocation if you want to end it before the time expires.

-Direct SSH access to a compute node in a running job from a dt-loginNN node is enabled once the job has started:
+Direct SSH access to a compute node in a running job from a login node is enabled once the job has started:

 .. code-block::